Perkerson Park

-Perkerson Park is a 50 acre park in the Capitol View/Sylvan Hills neighborhoods of Atlanta, Georgia with everything from a splash pad to an elaborate playground to recreational fields, all under the shady canopy of huge oak trees.
-Park is open 6:00 AM to 11:00 PM daily.
+Perkerson Park is a 50 acre park in the Capitol View and Sylvan Hills neighborhoods of Atlanta, Georgia with many amenities such as a disc golf course, six tennis courts, basketball half-court, splash pads, an elaborate playground, recreational fields, all under the shady canopy of huge oak trees.
+The park is open 6:00 AM to 11:00 PM daily.

 History

 Thomas Jefferson Perkerson (1804 –1878), son of Dempsey Perkerson (1778-1875), was from South Carolina and settled in DeKalb County (now Fulton County).
 Thomas Jefferson Perkerson married Isabella Ferguson and settled on two Land Lots, numbers 103 and 104.
 The Perkerson family owned 405 acres of land that was mostly used as a family farm.
 These Land Lots were bounded by Lakewood Avenue on the south, Stewart Avenue (now Metropolitan Parkway) on the east, Sylvan Road on the west, and Deckner Avenue on the north.
 In the late 1830s, the Perkerson Family built their home on this land, which land is now in the Sylvan Hills section (outside of the Capitol View Historic District).
 The family home formerly stood at 552 Perkerson Road, which was continuously occupied by the family until 1934.

 Thomas Jefferson Perkerson became the first sheriff of Fulton County, upon its creation in 1853 from DeKalb County.
 His son, Angus M. Perkerson (1843-1895), served in the Confederate Army and then also later served as the sheriff of Fulton County from 1873 to 1883.
 His son, also named Angus M. Perkerson, became the editor of the Atlanta Journal Magazine.